dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 > (c) 2020 by dbj@dbj.org -- LICENSE_DBJ -- https://dbj.org/license_dbj/

 What seems to be the issue?
-The issue seems to be it is undocumented how to use MS STL with cl, while using [the cl /kernel switch](https://docs.microsoft.com/en-us/cpp/build/reference/kernel-create-kernel-mode-binary?view=vs-2019).
+The issue seems to be it is largely undocumented how to use MS STL with cl, while using [the cl /kernel switch](https://docs.microsoft.com/en-us/cpp/build/reference/kernel-create-kernel-mode-binary?view=vs-2019).

 I am using this little project to approve or disapprove my doubts.
 On the official side, things are happening around this issue, albeit not that quickly: